Vanished: The Search

 Kim Kardashian and singers Gloria Stefan and Becky G

-More and more people are learning about Vanessa Guillen, her family's immigrant background, her love for sports, and sense of duty.
+More and more people are learning about Vanessa Guillen, her family's immigrant background, her love of sports, and her sense of duty.

-But it's her experience serving as an active duty military officer while being a victim of sexual harassment that really strikes a chord and sparks a movement.
+But it's her experience serving as an active duty soldier while being a victim of sexual harassment that really strikes a chord and sparks a movement.

 The hashtag I am Vanessa Guillen becomes a rallying cry for those who identify with Vanessa's story of sexual harassment in the military.